 There is no such thing as a perfect hook for everyone; everyone has a different preference, so it’s important that you try a few out for yourself and find out what works best for you!
-This guide is meant to show you the differences between several major types of hooks and help you figure out what it is you’re looking for in a crochet hook.
+This crafter’s guide to crochet hooks is meant to show you the differences between several major types of hooks and help you figure out what it is you’re looking for in a crochet hook.
+Plus, I also give a review of my top 7 favorite hooks (plus 1 honorable mention)!

 Parts of a Crochet Hook